Find Trade Colleges

 $20,284 Avg Student Debt

 The average in-state tuition and fees for students at Montana State University - Northern is $5,955.
-If you are from out of state, expect to pay an average of $18,665.
+Those students who come from outside the state pay an average of $18,665.
 Bachelor’s Degree recipients from Montana State University - Northern accumulate an average of $20,284 in student debt by the time they complete their degree.

 Online courses are available at Montana State University - Northern, but you will need to check with the school to see if they are available for your field of interest.
-In fact, around 61% of the undergraduate population registered for at least one online class in 2020-2021.
+Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 61% took at least some of their classes online.

 Read More…